callum-jpg/motifSearch/README.md

 **motifSearch** is a python package intended for the end-to-end analysis of motif frequency within genomic DNA.
 This package offers a means for downloading, measuring motif frequency, and visualising the resulting data.

 ### Downloading data
-The NCBI accession number (RefSeq sequence) for a given species can be searched in the assembly database on NCBI [here](https://www.ncbi.nlm.nih.gov/assembly)
+The NCBI accession number (RefSeq sequence) for the genome of a given species can be searched in the assembly database on NCBI [here](https://www.ncbi.nlm.nih.gov/assembly)
 ```
-from motifsearch import countmotifs
+from motifsearch import countmotifs as ms

-# Create a dictionary containing the desired species name [key] and genomic DNA RefSeq sequence
+# Create a python dictionary containing the desired species name [key] and genomic DNA RefSeq sequence [value]
 bac_gdna_seqs = {
     'E. coli (K-12)': 'NC_000913.3',
     'T. aquaticus': 'NZ_CP010822.1',